 11 Airlie Place

-Linda is Associate Dean Learning and Teaching and part of the Senior Executive Group in the School.
+Linda is Associate Dean Learning and Teaching and part of the School Executive Group.
 She teaches across pre-registration and post-qualifying programmes, and is also a Masters dissertation supervisor and PhD supervisor.

 Wider professional activities

 Linda is the University QAA Enhancement Theme Lead for the Resilient Learning Communities work, taking place 2020-2023.
 Linda is also a member of Council of Deans Scotland, where she is the workforce lead.